DirectMyFile/YamBot/README.md

 # Polymorphic Bot

-An easy to use IRC bot written in Dart.
-It is designed to be extensible and flexible through plugins.
+Automation Bot that connects to IRC.

+## Goals

+- Provide Tools for Automation
+- Provide Plugin System
+- Be Simple and Elegant
+- Work for the User

 ## Features

-- Simple and very powerful plugin system
+- Simple but very powerful plugin system
 - Designed for Multi-Network Bots
 - Very Fast